-yeye Atyenhe Art is offering an Aboriginal Art experience on a Tuesday and Thursday afternoon in Alice Springs.
+yeye Atyenhe Art offers an authentic Aboriginal art experience in Alice Springs.
 Meet the artists, hear their stories and learn about their culture by booking through their website or the Alice Springs Visitor Information Centre.

 Ayeye Atyenhe Art is a trendsetting online store, aiming to create history - your history, by offering top quality art and exceptional customer service to you from the comfort of your own home.